new StopWatch(autoStartopt)

 # reset() → {this}

-Clears elapsed time and lap history, preserving whether the stopwatch should continue ticking.
+This method clears the elapsed time and lap history, and preserves whether the stopwatch should continue ticking.

 this